 The Local Food Grant offers project support to nonprofit organizations, public institutions, and social enterprises that are working with their communities to strengthen the local food system in Clayton, Cobb, DeKalb, Fulton, and Gwinnett counties.

 Food Well Alliance will make one-year grants for up to $25,000 to those who propose a compelling and detailed project that successfully impacts one of our funding priorities.
 Only organizations with 501(c)3 status or a registered business in the state of Georgia are eligible to apply.

 While our broad goal is to build a healthy, sustainable local food system in Metro Atlanta, Food Well Alliance focuses on community-based approaches that unite organizations working across the local food movement.

-Applicants who demonstrate strong project management skills and thoughtful collaboration with placed-based partners will be given priority.
+Applicants who demonstrate strong project management skills, incorporate best practices and thoughtful collaboration with place-based partners will be given priority.

 Areas NOT Funded:

 - Projects outside Clayton, Cobb, DeKalb, Fulton and Gwinnett counties